TheGloriousGenesis/CS_Learning/Docker/Docker_Fundamentals/README.md

 - Run cheap (business)

 Container
-- containers different to virtualisation.
+- Containers different to virtualization.
 VMs have own kernel, system.
 Containers share resources.
 - Easily maintainable due to update in creating new container versus creating new VM

-Kubernates
+Kubernetes
 - Can run necessary containers for networking and management

 Linux kernel namespaces: